-You may have asked yourself “how to sell my business?” but the answers seem nerve-wracking, regardless of where you’re located.
+You may have asked yourself “how do I sell my business?” but the answers seem nerve-wracking, regardless of where you’re located.
 However, if you’re in Texas, be prepared for a complex process.

 The city’s booming economy, diverse business landscape, and growing population make it an attractive location for buyers, but also means competition can be fierce.